 Michael: It’s a good suggestion because I would have just been coming right back at them with the math.

 Carl: Yeah.
 Yeah.
 And I think we do that a lot and I think it works.
 What you’re doing is, here’s the facts and figures.
 And there’s nothing… It works.
 Obviously it works, right?
 So it’s just a different approach would be, absorb with empathy.
 And then I accept responsibility.
 Anytime my value is questioned, I want to say, I must have done something.
 I must not have… Because I’m so sure that if you knew how valuable I was, you wouldn’t be asking this question.
 And the only reason you’re asking this question is because you don’t know how valuable I am.
 And how could you not know?
 It’s because I didn’t communicate clearly.
 So I would accept responsibility for that.
-Say, you know, “I’m sorry, Michael, the fact that you ask that question makes me feel like I must not have communicated really effectively.
+Say, “I’m sorry, Michael, the fact that you ask that question makes me feel like I must not have communicated really effectively.
 Could we back up?”
 And so I take them right back to that experience and go, “Right, cool.
 Here’s where you are today.
 Here’s where you want to go.
 The gap is this. here’s how we would close that gap.
 The fee for that is this.”
 Boom.

 And I would avoid that other firm.
 And if that didn’t work, the last era would be, “Oh, by the way, that other firm doesn’t do this, this and this.”
 Right?